 - Professional working responsibilities

-One to two years, depending on study route.
+One or two years full-time, depending on pathway.

 Work on a farm in a supervisory role, managing staff on an arable and livestock farm, as a livestock procurement manager, livestock and crop specialist, agricultural policy analyst and many more.

-Four GCSEs at grade 4 or C or equivalent, preferably including English and Maths, or a relevant BTEC Level 2 / First Diploma or equivalent.
+Four GCSEs at grade 4 equivalent, preferably including English and Maths, or a relevant BTEC Level 2 / First Diploma or equivalent.
 One satisfactory reference is also needed.

 BTEC Level 3 in Agriculture